BSData/runewars/README.md

 ## Reporting Bugs / Errors ##
 [Reporting Bugs / Errors]: #reporting
 Please open an issue here on this github repository (second tab at the top).
-This is for reporting issues with the data files (e.g an incorrect restriction or a mis
+This is for reporting issues with the data files (e.g an incorrect restriction or a mistake).

 ## Links ##
 [Links]: #links